 - 19. The SMSC interrogates the HSS to retrieve routeing information. - 20.
 Based on the pre-configured IP-SM-GW address for the user, the HSS forwards the request to the corresponding IP\SM-GW. - 21.
 The IP-SM-GW queries the HLR/HSS to obtain the IMS and the address(es) of the current MSC, SGSN and/or MME - 22.
 The HLR/HSS returns the IMSI and the address(es) of the current MSC, SGSN and/or MME to the IP-SM-GW for the delivery of the SM in CS/PS domain. - 23.
-The IP-SM-GW creates a MT Correlation ID as defined in TS 23.040, which associates the Routing Info retrieval with the subsequent Forward Short Message message(s), and stores this along with the IMSI off he received subscriber.
+The IP-SM-GW creates a MT Correlation ID as defined in TS 23.040, which associates the Routing Info retrieval with the subsequent Forward Short Message message(s), and stores this along with the IMSI of the received subscriber.
 The IP-SM\GW returns to the SMSC its own address along with the MT Correlation ID in the IMSI field, as routing information. - 24.
 The SMS-GMSC delivers the Short Message to the IP-SM-GW in the same manner that it delivers the Short Message to a MSC, SGSN or MME, including the MT correlation ID received from the P-SM-GW, in place of the IMSI. - 25.
-The IP-SM-GW performs domain selection. - 26.
-The IP-SM-GW knows that the UE is registered with the IMS domain.
-It translates the received MAP message into a SIP Message method and sends it to the S-CSCF of the UE. - 27.
-The S-CSCF routes it to the UE. - 28.
-The UE acknowledgements it by a 200 OK.
+The IP-SM-GW performs domain selection.